alexgolec/schwab-py/docs/auth.rst

 .. _manual_login:

-If for some reason you cannot open a web browser, such as when running in a cloud environment, this function will guide you through the process of manually creating a token by copy-pasting relevant URLs.
+If for some reason you cannot open a web browser, such as when running in a cloud environment or a notebook, this function will guide you through the process of manually creating a token by copy-pasting relevant URLs.

 .. autofunction:: schwab.auth.client_from_manual_flow